CA Supply Chain

 Audits & Certification

-Hudson Daniel has a zero-tolerance policy regarding forced labor and operations, as well as in relation to our suppliers.
-Hudson Daniel's code of conduct requires each employee to act in accordance with the highest standards of business ethics, which includes a requirement that each employee comply with all laws and regulations applicable to Hudson Daniel.
+Hudson Daniel Gourmet has a zero-tolerance policy regarding forced labor and operations, as well as in relation to our suppliers.
+Hudson Daniel Gourmet's code of conduct requires each employee to act in accordance with the highest standards of business ethics, which includes a requirement that each employee comply with all laws and regulations applicable to Hudson Daniel Gourmet.
 An employee’s failure to comply with the code may result in disciplinary action, up to and including termination of employment.

-Hudson Daniel administers training for team members responsible for sourcing and require all team members to comply with our Core Values, which includes the high ethical standards that Hudson Daniel adheres to.
+Hudson Daniel Gourmet administers training for team members responsible for sourcing and require all team members to comply with our Core Values, which includes the high ethical standards that Hudson Daniel Gourmet adheres to.